Luisfandrade/stacking_estimators/README.md

 The dataset contains hundreds of passengers with a total of 12 fields

 ## Usage
-Use jupyter notebook to open '''Titanic Stacking.ipynb'''
+Use jupyter notebook to open `Titanic Stacking.ipynb`